 -proven track record (excellent past longterm performance, ideally for already 5-10 years)

--to diversify (countries, asset classes, sectors) to mitigate risks (most ETFs are already well diversified), don't succumb to home bias.
+-to diversify (countries, asset classes, sectors) to mitigate risks (most ETFs are already well diversified), don't succumb to 'home bias'.

-Chart: 10 year performance singaporean STI ETF (ES3) versus U.S. S&P 500 index
+10 year price chart Singapore STI ETF (ES3) versus U.S. S&P 500 index (dividends not included).

 -to not (!) rebalance, letting winners run, most of the time